- Scientific Name

 - Least Concern

-Fringed Myotis are generalist insectivores, feeding on a range of insects including moths, beetles, flies, and ‘true bugs’.
+Diet: Fringed Myotis eat are generalist insectivores, feeding on a range of insects including moths, beetles, flies, and ‘true bugs’.

 Appearance: The Fringed Myotis is categorized as a ‘long-eared myotis’, due to its relatively long and rounded ears that extend beyond the tip of the nose when laid forward.
 Fringed Myotis are slightly larger than the Western Long-eared Myotis (Myotis evotis), distinguishable from the latter by the fringe on their tail membrane.